peteroupc/numbers-java/api/com.upokecenter.numbers.EFloats.md

 ### NumberClass
-    public static int NumberClass​(EFloat ed, EContext ec) Finds the number class for an arbitrary-precision decimal number object.
+    public static int NumberClass​(EFloat ed, EContext ec) Finds the number class for an arbitrary-precision binary number object.

 **Parameters:**

-* <code>ed</code> - An arbitrary-precision decimal number object.
+* <code>ed</code> - An arbitrary-precision binary number object.

 * <code>ec</code> - A context object that specifies the precision and exponent range of arbitrary-precision numbers.
 This is used only to distinguish